mvcds/my-library/carreer/lean/The GIST Framework.md

 # Step-Projects

-We break the bigger project behind the idea into small step-projects, each no more than 10 weeks long, and execute them one at a time.
+We break the bigger project behind the idea into small step-projects, each no more than 10 weeks long, and execute them one at a [[time]].

 In accordance with Lean-Startup’s Build-Measure-Learn principle, each step-project is actually an experiment that tests the idea.
 In a successful progression we will put in each step-project a somewhat more complete version of the idea in front of more users for a longer duration of time.